This work sits at the intersection of story, policy, people, and place

 This work also extends into storytelling and cultural learning.

-Through collaboration with Métis Jiggers, Namekus supports cultural engagement that brings context, meaning, and lived experience into organizational spaces.
+Through collaboration with Métis Jiggers, Namekus supports cultural engagement that brings context, meaning, and lived experience into organizational and community spaces.

 Working together